Pooja Hegde To Sport A Glamorous Look In Her Film With Akhil Akkineni

 So, are you looking forward to Pooja's upcoming movies?
 Comments, please!

-Read: Not Tamannaah But Pooja Hegde To Shake Legs With Mahesh Babu In Sarileru Neekevvaru?
+Not Tamannaah But Pooja Hegde To Shake Legs With Mahesh Babu In Sarileru Neekevvaru?